camunda/camunda-docs-manual/site/src/documents/api-references/rest/group/get-query.html.md

   </tr>
   <tr>
     <td>member</td>
-    <td>Only retrieve groups where the given group id is a member of.</td>
+    <td>Only retrieve groups where the given user id is a member of.</td>
   </tr>
   <tr>
     <td>sortBy</td>